getodk/aggregate-components/README.txt

 (7) gwt-google-maps-v3

-The gwt-google-maps-v3-snapshot.jar is built from the code at: http://code.google.com/p/gwt-google-maps-v3/ Unfortunately, the uploaded jars on that site do not include both the source and the compiled classes, so they fail during GWT compiles.
+The gwt-google-maps-v3-snapshot.jar is built from code formerly at: http://code.google.com/p/gwt-google-maps-v3/ Unfortunately, that has since been removed, and, even then, the uploaded jars on that site do not include both the source and the compiled classes, so they failed during GWT compiles.

 To build, do the following:
-(1) clone the above project
-(2) create an eclipse Java project
-(3) copy the /src and /jsio-src trees into that Eclipse project (4) add those 2 source trees to the java project
-(5) set project to be a GWT-2.5.0 project
-(6) if successful, the project should compile with 11 warnings (7) Export... / Java / JAR File
+(1) compile the project -- should compile with 11 warnings (7) Export... / Java / JAR File
 (8) Choose: Export generated class files and resources (9) Choose: Export Java source files and resources (10) Enter JAR file (gwt-google-maps-v3-snapshot.jar) and choose to compress contents.
 (11) Finish
 (12) You'll get a warning that it exported with warnings (the original 11).